Site icon The Mac Security Blog

 What if I’ve already bought dangerous tech?

-Unfortunately, with many “Black Friday” sales now often extending back as far as November 1, you might have already purchased some tech items.
+Unfortunately, with many so-called “Black Friday” sales now often extending back as far as November 1, you might have already purchased some tech items.
 And you might just now realize that they might be hazardous to your security and privacy, or might soon be.

 What can you if you regret your recent purchase?
 It really depends on the retailer.

 Larger retail stores like Target and Costco tend to have reasonable return policies.
-Costco doesn’t sell much outdated tech other than Wi-Fi 6 routers (which are only arguably outdated; many network equipment manufacturers still sell Wi-Fi 6 products alongside Wi-Fi 6E products).
+Costco doesn’t sell much outdated tech other than Wi-Fi 6 routers (which are only arguably outdated; many network equipment manufacturers still sell Wi-Fi 6 products alongside Wi-Fi 7 and 6E products).

 But you’re more likely to find old tech for sale at Target, especially in its online store.
-For example, I found iPhone 7, 8, 8 Plus, and X all being sold at target.com—even though none of these can run iOS 17, and are therefore less secure.
-In fact, iPhone 7 (released in 2016) is stuck all the way back on iOS 15.
-Amazon, too, notoriously sells old tech products as “new;” a quick search revealed iPhones as old as the 6S (2015) being sold as new.
+For example, imagine my surprise when, in November 2024, I found an iPhone 7 (a 2016 model) still being sold at target.com.
+This model can’t run iOS 18, and in fact is stuck all the way back on iOS 15.

-Intego’s 2023 Black Friday/Cyber Monday deals
+Intego’s 2024 Black Friday deals

 Remember to use the links above to maximize your savings.
 And share these deals with your friends and family so they can save big as well!